samiamandyesican/497R/1_Airfoil_Analysis/airfoil_analysis.md

 <img src="ReSweepcd.png" alt="ReSweepcd.png" width="49%" />
 <img src="ReSweepcm.png" alt="ReSweepcm.png" width="49%" />

-We can see pretty clearly from the graphs that increasing reynolds' number delays stall / flow separation (since a less viscous fluid is more easily able to accelerate around the airfoil without as much resistance).
+We can see pretty clearly from the graphs that increasing reynolds' number delays stall / flow separation (since a less inertial fluid is more easily able to accelerate around the airfoil without as much resistance).
 Therefore for high reynold's numbers, airfoils can use a wider range of angles of attack without stalling out.
-We also see that the airfoils have about the same slope before stall, which is pretty interesting. ???????????????????? (nondimensionalization (equation for lift coefficient))
+We also see that the airfoils have about the same slope before stall, which is a consequence of non-dimensionalization for the various coefficients.

 ### Exploring Maximum Thickness
 Next I wanted to see what happens if we change of the shape of the airfoil itself.
 How can it be optimized?
 First I looked at changing the thickness by generating different NACA 4-series (see graphs below).